canklot/FrenchPdf/README.md

 ### How do I get set up? ###

 * Install all dependencies inside requirement.txt
-* To run on local web server run this: "gunicorn flaskMy:app --log-file -" or "python3 -m gunicorn flaskMy:app --log-file -"
+* To run on local web server run this: "`gunicorn flaskMy:app --log-file -`" or "`python3 -m gunicorn flaskMy:app --log-file -`"
 * To run only the passport reader run IDReader.py.
 You can either edit default file name inside the code or pass a file as arguments
 * To run PDF parser only on the local machine run main.py
 * To deploy on heroku login with "heroku login" login from web interface.
 You can get the password and username from fiduce or me